name attributeThe name content

 User agents may prevent the user from causing the element's value to be set to a value whose code-unit length is greater than the element's maximum allowed value length.

-attributeThe disabled
+disabled attributeThe disabled

 content attribute is a boolean attribute.